genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 :::

 Here is an example grid view for managing users:

 ![Example user management grid](./docs/img/foundation-user-management.png)

 ## Set-up

-To enable this micro-front-end in your application, follow the steps below:
+To enable this micro front-end in your application, follow the steps below:

-- Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
+1. Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
 Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
-You can find more information in the [package.json basics](https://docs.genesis.global/secure/web/basics/package-json-basics/) page.
+You can find more information in the [package.json basics](../../../../web/basics/package-json-basics/) page.

 ```javascript
 {